Digimon Data Squad: Anime

-The series aired 48 episodes on Fuji TV in Japan from April 2, 2006 to March 25, 2007.
+The series aired 48 episodes on Fuji TV in Japan from April 2, 2006, to March 25, 2007.
 On April 25, 2007, Disney's ABC Network announced that it had signed an agreement with Toei Animation to license the show.
 Much of the staff that worked on Digimon: Digital Monsters, including director Jeff Nimoy, returned to work on Data Squad.
 The series finished airing in the US on Jetix on November 1, 2008, thirteen months after it premiered on October 1, 2007.
-Since March 15, the series began airing in the United Kingdom on Kix!

-It was announced on February 12, 2009 that Toei Animation has signed Well Go USA with the DVD rights to Digimon Data Squad, and the first thirteen US edited English dub episodes has been made available on May 26, 2009.
+It was announced on February 12, 2009 that Toei Animation has signed Well Go USA with the DVD rights to Digimon Data Squad, and the first thirteen US edited English dub episodes were made available on May 26, 2009.
 The release of the third DVD set was canceled.

 Madman Entertainment have released all episodes across four sets on Region 4 DVD in Australia and New Zealand with only the US English Edited TV dub by Studiopolis.
 Brazil had released several DVDs of the show.
 In 2014, Cinedigm Entertainment obtained the rights to the release of the season.
 A Complete Collection was released on March 11, 2014, in the US.